acemod/ACE3/documentation/development/branching-and-release.md

 ## 1 Versioning

-For ACE3 we use an versioning strategy based on Semver http://semver.org/.
+For ACE3 we use an versioning strategy based on <a href="http://semver.org/">Semver</a>.
 This means our version numbering is structured `MAJOR.MINOR.PATCH.BUILD`.

 Because this modification is for Arma and backwards compatability is not always possible, our `MAJOR.MINOR.PATCH.BUILD` rules are slightly different.
 We increment the: